What we do

 One of the benefits of forming RGA has been the opportunity to attend NGA conferences and meetings.
 NGA is an influential national body representing the 300,000 voluntary school governors across England.
 RGA officers have regularly attended NGA conferences and brought back to Reading the information shared at those events.
 Local Associations like RGA and schools who are members of NGA are able to send delegates to these conferences and other events at no charge.

 As volunteers, executive officers are unpaid, and only claim expenses for attending national conferences.
-Members’ subscriptions are spent on speakers’ fees (where charged), facilities hire and refreshments, fees for our clerk, plus any one-off services such as website provision.
+Members’ subscriptions are spent on speakers’ fees (where charged), facilities hire and refreshments, remote learning software licences and hosting, fees for our clerk, plus any one-off services such as website provision.
 Annual accounts are presented by the Treasurer at the AGM.

 Minutes of our meetings are available upon request.
 Please use the form on the Contact Us page.